Nikhil-Chavanke-21/Deep-Visualization/README.md

 ![](https://github.com/Nikhil-Chavanke-21/Deep-Visualization/blob/master/data/deconv)

-Here we can see eye like patterns, so such patterns produce high activations for that filter.
+Here we can see eye and eyebrow like patterns, so such patterns produce high activations for that filter.

 ![](https://github.com/Nikhil-Chavanke-21/Deep-Visualization/blob/master/data/pattern)